aadjones/chess-mistakes-journal/docs/development-rules.md

 - Use domain types, not Prisma types, in public APIs
 - Server Components by default, Client Components only when needed
 - API routes are thin controllers - validation + data layer calls

+## Database Constraints

+### Unique PGN Constraint

+The `Game` model has a unique constraint on the `pgn` field to prevent duplicate game imports.
+This means:

+- Two identical PGN strings cannot be imported
+- The API returns a 409 Conflict status with message "This game has already been imported"
+- PGN is cleaned (annotations removed) before storage, so the comparison is based on the raw PGN string

+If you need to reimport a game, delete it first via the API or database.